 - (a) General requirements.
-The report must include non-claims costs described in paragraph (b) of this section and must provide an explanation of how premium revenue is used, other than to provide reimbursement for dental clinical services covered by the health plan, Federal and State taxes, and Federal and State licensing or regulatory fees as specified in this guidance. - (b) Non-claims costs other than taxes and regulatory fees. - (1) The report must include any expenses for administrative services that do not constitute adjustments to premium revenue as provided in §7 of this guidance, and to reimbursement for dental clinical services to enrollees as defined in §8 of this guidance. - (2) Expenses for administrative services include the following: - (i) Quality improvement expenses considered as administrative expenses for MLR calculation purposes. - (ii) Cost containment expenses considered as administrative expenses for MLR calculation purposes. - (iii) Loss adjustment expenses not classified as a cost containment expense. - (iv) Direct sales salaries, workforce salaries, and benefits. - (v) Agents and brokers fees and commissions. - (vi) General and administrative expenses. - (vii) Community benefits expenditures.
+The report required in Health and Safety Code section 1367.004 and Insurance Code section 10112.26 include non-claims costs described in paragraph (b) of this section and must provide an explanation of how premium revenue is used, other than to provide reimbursement for dental clinical services covered by the benefit plan, and Federal and State taxes and licensing or regulatory fees as specified in this chapter. - (b) Non-claims costs other than taxes and regulatory fees. - (1) The report required in Health and Safety Code section 1367.004 and Insurance Code section 10112.26 must include any expenses for administrative services that do not constitute adjustments to premium revenue as provided in §7 of this guidance, and to reimbursement for dental clinical services to enrollees as defined in §8 of this guidance. - (2) Expenses for administrative services include the following: - (i) Quality improvement expenses considered as administrative expenses for MLR calculation purposes. - (ii) Cost Containment expenses considered as administrative expenses for MLR calculation purposes.

+- (iii) Loss adjustment expenses not classified as a cost containment expense. - (iv) Direct sales salaries, workforce salaries and benefits. - (v) Agents and brokers fees and commissions. - (vi) General and administrative expenses. - (vii) Community benefits expenditures.